kaltun-dev/pp3--tic-tac-toe/README.md

 ## Credits

 ### printing board and checking for tie
-  * I used this toturial to understand general concept and flow of the game as well as how to print game board, how to check for tie and how to print user input on the board.
+  * I used this toturial to understand the general concept and flow of the game as well as how to print game board, how to check for tie and how to print user input on the board.
   [see here](https://www.youtube.com/watch?v=dK6gJw4-NCo&t=23s)

  ### winning arrangments and checking for winnning
- * i used this website to understand the logic of the game and the winning arangements;
+ * I used this website to understand the logic of the game and the different winning arangements;
  [see here](https://geekflare.com/tic-tac-toe-python-code/)
  <img src="assets/images/winning-arrangment.png"/>